 If Mercado 28 is not your thing, do not worry.
-Cancun is a shopping haven where you can find everything from ulta – chic designer stores and famous brand names to souvenir shops selling Mexican local handcrafts.
+Cancun is a shopping haven where you can find everything from ultra–chic designer stores and famous brand names to souvenir shops selling local Mexican handcrafts.
 Here is a list of just some of the great places to go if you fancy shopping in Cancun:

 - La Isla Shopping Village (Blvd.
 Kukulcan Km.
 12.5, Hotel Zone)

 - Kukulkan Plaza & Luxury Avenue (Blvd.
 Kukulcan Km.
 13, Hotel Zone)

 - Plaza Caracol (Blvd.
 Kukulcan Km.
 8.5 Hotel Zone)

 - Plaza Las Americas (Av.
 Tulum 260, Downtown)

 Cancun attracts many club lovers.
 The city`s nightlife is among the best in the world with a lot of bars and nightclubs with special effects and laser shows.
 They cover everything from rock, reggae to salsa and techno.
 Most of them have an all –you – can –drink cover charge for their pricey entry fees.
 You have a mission to complete by the end of the night – get as many drinks as possible so yours 80 USD are well spent.

 For those who love to dance, most popular nightclubs are: COCO BONGO (Cancun`s the best and the most famous club with the spectacular, wild shows they put on each night), DADY` O, PALAZZO or SENOR FROG`S.